zendframework/zend-expressive/doc/book/reference/migration/to-v1.1.md

 ### Migrate to programmatic pipelines

-a migration tool, installed as a vendor binary, to assist you: `vendor/bin/expressive-pipeline-from-config`.
+To assist you in migrating to programmatic pipelines, we provide `vendor/bin/expressive-pipeline-from-config`.

 This tool does the following: